 Query Complexity

-- Automatic complexity calculation for all fields
+- Automatic complexity scoring for every field.

 Installation